 The Equality Act 2010 defines disability as a physical or a mental condition which has a substantial and long-term impact on your ability to do normal day to day activities.
 In the People Survey disability is reported as a Long-term limiting condition, illness or disability.

 Gender Pay Gap

-Government Equalities Office statutory reporting differs from that published as part of ONS Civil Service statistics for 2018.
+Government Equalities Office (GEO) statutory reporting differs from that published as part of Civil Service statistics.
 The GEO gender pay gap is defined as the difference in mean and median hourly rate between men and women.
-The ONS headline measure for the gender pay gap is calculated as the difference between median gross earnings (excluding overtime) as a proportion of median gross earnings (excluding overtime) for men.
+The headline measure in Civil Service Statistics for the gender pay gap is calculated as the difference between median gross earnings (excluding overtime) as a proportion of median gross earnings (excluding overtime) for men

 LGBO - Lesbian, Gay, Bisexual or ‘Other’